A

 Ratio: Current Assets divided by Current Liabilities.

 This ratio is a measure of the company’s liquidity.
-It looks at the ability to pay bills out of the short-term or current assets.
+It looks at the ability to pay bills (Short-term Debt) out of the Current Assets

 D